bioinfo-pf-curie/proteinfold/README.md

 ## Quick run

 The pipeline can be run on any infrastructure.
-The use of GPU is preferred to speed-up computation.
+The use of GPU is preferred (and even required for some tools) to speed-up computation.

 ### Run the pipeline on a test dataset